South Colonie 2021-22 Budget Vote

 Absentee Ballot Information

-Absentee ballots will be automatically mailed to each voter whose registration record on file with the County Board of Elections is marked “permanently disabled”.
-All other voters must submit an application prior to obtaining an absentee ballot.
+Absentee ballots will be automatically be mailed to each voter whose registration record on file with the County Board of Elections is marked “permanently disabled”.

 How to Vote by Absentee Ballot in New York State

 Persons serving in the military, along with their spouses and/or dependents, already had the ability to register as a military voter in New York state, entitling them to receive an absentee ballot for all federal, state and local races that they would be otherwise entitled to vote in if they were to go to their assigned polling place based on their New York residence, according to the New York State Board of Elections.

 In November 2019, the state implemented a new law expanding that ability, giving military voters the opportunity to cast their ballots for the election of members of the board of education and school district, public library trustees and the adoption of the annual budget, school district public library budget and referenda.

 Military ballots will be automatically be mailed to each voter who had previously registered as a military voter in New York state.
 If you are in the military, and you would like to receive a ballot, applications are available and need to be returned to the district by the annual deadline.